Home | Volume 48 | Article number 95

 Authors' contributions Up Down

 Author contributions: Israel Terungwa Agaku, Queen Dooshima Mmem, Lungile Nkosi, Joy Ngodoo Gwar, and Tina Ngufan Tsafa contributed to the study design, interpretation of analyses, and substantial revisions of the draft manuscript.
-They all also read and approved the final manuscript.
+They authors read and approved the final version of the manuscript.

 Acknowledgments Up Down